jradesenv/DIBuilder/README.md

 	var dibuilder = require('dibuilder');
 ```

-Add the instances that your modules can depend on, like router and mongoose:
+Add the instances you already have in server.js and that your modules can depend on, like router and mongoose:

 ```js
 	dibuilder.addInstance('router', router);